Tyrrrz/PolyShim/Readme.md

 ## Usage

 **PolyShim** polyfills come in two forms:

-- Type polyfills, which define missing built-in types
+- **Type polyfills**, which define missing built-in types by reimplementing them from scratch.
-- Method polyfills, which define extension methods that shim missing methods on existing built-in types
+- **Method polyfills**, which are provided through global extension methods that substitute missing methods on existing built-in types.

 Once the package is installed, the polyfills will be automatically added to your project as internal source files.
 You can then use them in your code by referencing the corresponding types or methods as if they were defined natively.